This awesome feature via Lazer Horse

 Within one of these articles, the author links to an excellent Tumblr account called People of Color in European Art History which does exactly what it says in the H1.

-Aside from busting some bigot-driven myths, the paintings are a beauty to behold.
+Aside from busting some bigot-driven myths, the paintings (and sculpture) are a beauty to behold.
 Here are some of the best: